Grant-Giesbrecht/Quark/syntax.md

 * You can specify the location of an abstract memory location using the `#REQLOC` command.
 If the compiler cannot fit it in that location, an error will be displayed.

+_NOTE_: AMLs beginning with 'TRUE_IF_' are interpreted by quark as components of an expanded 'if' statement.
+As such, they will be recognized as acceptable locations to insert a gap between two contiguous blocks.

 ## Subroutines:

 Subroutines are a crude function analog.